 Only one problem is preventing me (and other people) from planting and managing my own salad-providing-garden – its hard friggin work!

 To successfully grow vegetables you have to know what you are doing.
-How to care for the plants, when to plant, how to remove the weeds (what do weeds look like so you don’t remove the wrong plants), how to check the soil, when to water, how much to water etc. etc. etc. One wrong move and your entire crop yield fails.
-I speak form a bad experience so clearly I am not green-fingered.
+How to care for the plants, when to plant, how to remove the weeds (what do weeds look like so you don’t remove the wrong plants), how to check the soil, which is the best equipment to buy, when to water, how much to water etc. etc. etc. One wrong move and your entire crop yield fails.
+I speak form a bad experience so clearly, I am not green-fingered.

 The FarmBot solution